Sourdough Cinnamon Raisin Bagels

 Instructions

-• Mix starter, water, sugar.
-Add the warm water, active sourdough starter, and sugar in a large mixing bowl.
-Stir until the water and sourdough starter is almost fully incorporated.
+• Mix starter, water, and sugar.
+Add the warm water, active sourdough starter, and sugar to a large mixing bowl.
+Stir until the water and sourdough starter are almost fully incorporated.

 • Rest.
 Place the formed dough in a clean bowl and cover with a towel, plate, or plastic wrap.
-Allow to sit covered for 1 hour.
+Let it sit covered for 1 hour.

 • Bulk rise.
 Transfer the dough back to the bowl.
-Cover with a towel, plate, or plastic wrap and allow to rise for 8-12 hours or overnight.
+Cover with a towel, plate, or plastic wrap and let it rise for 8-12 hours or overnight.

 • Divide dough.
 Remove the cover and transfer the dough to a clean, dry space using a sprinkle of flour as needed.
 Divide the dough into 12 equal portions and form them into a ball.

 • Rest.
-Cover with a towel and allow to sit for 1 hour.
+Cover with a towel and let them sit for 1 hour.

-• Prep dough.
+• Shape dough.
 Uncover the dough balls and use your thumb to press a hole into the middle of each dough ball, stretching it slightly.
-Place each prepared bagel onto a piece of the 4×4 inch (2.5×2.5 cm) parchment square.
+Place each prepared bagel onto a piece of the 4×4-inch (2.5×2.5 cm) parchment square.
 Repeat this process 11 more times until all of the dough balls have been shaped into bagel shapes.
 (Note: The parchment paper allows for easy transfer, preventing the dough from sticking to your hands or the counter.)

 • Boil.
 Working in batches, place the bagels into the water bath.
 Allow them to cook for 3 minutes, flipping halfway.
 Transfer the boiled bagels to the parchment-lined baking sheet using a spider or slotted spoon.

 • Cool.
 Remove from the oven and allow them to cool on the pan for 5 minutes before transferring to a wire cooling rack.
-Allow them to cool on the cooling rack for 10 minutes before cutting into them.
+Let them cool on the cooling rack for 10 minutes before cutting into them.
 Serve warm or at room temperature.

 Notes

-• Adding baking soda to the water bath gives the bagels a classic chewy texture and a beautiful golden brown color.
-It is not completely necessary to use as your bagels will brown up in the oven.
+The baking soda gives the bagels that classic chewy texture and nice color.
+But it’s not completely necessary since the bagels will brown up in the oven.

-• It is important to measure the water for the water bath so the bagels come out golden brown.
+Make sure you actually measure the water for the water bath so that the bagels come out golden brown.

 Nutrition